Halloween Tips for Autism Families

 - Learn more about Keeping Your Kids with ASD Safe here.

 When it comes to costumes, the most important thing to consider is how your child feels about them.
 Many costumes are uncomfortable: they itch, smell weird, restrict movement, and tend to overwhelm those with sensory issues.
-Therefore, we suggest that parents follow their child’s lead regarding costumes.
-Ultimately, forcing a reluctant or apprehensive child to wear a costume will not only make their night miserable, but yours too.
+Because of this, we suggest following your child’s lead regarding costumes.

 - Avoid accessories and props that may cause sensory overload.
 Simplicity is key.

 - Allow your child to dress up as their favorite cartoon or game character no matter their age.
-There’s no law which mandates that people have to stop liking Elmo or Thomas the Train after a certain age.
+After all, there’s no law which mandates that people have to stop liking Elmo or Thomas the Train after a certain age.

 - Have your child practice wearing their costume before Halloween.
 Doing so will help determine if it’s comfortable and fits properly.